jesusdarias/Reusing-XAI-Techniques-for-Personalized-AI-Systems/README.md

 ##### Using Docker

 1) Clone the repository.
-2) From the XAI API folder, execute the following command to build a Docker Image:
+2) From the root folder, execute the following command to build a Docker Image using the Dockerfile:

 ```console
 docker build -t <tag_name> .